mawrkus/pull-request-review-guide/README.md

 • [Go top](#-guidelines) •

-#### Are you qualified
+#### Ensure review quality

-If don’t feel qualified to do some part of the review, invite a reviewer who is qualified.
+If don’t feel qualified to do some part of the review, don't hesitate to invite a peer who you think is qualified.

+#### Ask for clarifications

+If you can’t understand the code, it’s very likely that other developers won’t either.
+Ask the author to clarify it, this will also help future developers to understand it.

 • [Go top](#-guidelines) •